Is It Safe To Leave A Pet In An RV?

 The biggest fear of any RVer when leaving their pet in the RV alone is that the power will go out and that the air conditioner will stop running.
 There’s not much you can do to prevent power outages, but there is one thing you may do to ensure that the AC stays running.

-Essentially, you need to make sure that you have a power generator, and that the generator kicks on as soon as the power goes out.
-A generator can literally be a lifesaver if the AC receives no power from the RV park grid.
+Essentially, you need to make sure that you have a power generator and that it kicks on as soon as the power goes out.
+A generator can be a lifesaver if the AC receives no power from the RV park grid.

-Your portable generator needs to have an automatic generator start controller that will start the generator automatically once the power goes out.
-The vast majority of generators do not have auto-start controllers, so you will need to buy one.
-A good auto generator start controller may cost a few hundred dollars, but it definitely is worth it since it can save your pet’s life.
+Your portable generator needs an automatic generator start controller that will start the generator automatically once the power goes out.
+Most generators do not have auto-start controllers, so you must buy one.
+A suitable auto generator start controller may cost a few hundred dollars, but it is worth it since it can save your pet’s life.

-With that being said, when choosing an RV generator, keep in mind that it needs to have sufficient runtime AND power output to run the AC in the RV.
+That said, when choosing an RV generator, keep in mind that it needs to have sufficient runtime and power output to run the RV’s AC.

-And, of course, you need to ensure that the generator’s fuel tank is full so that the generator can power the AC for a longer time period.
+And, of course, you need to ensure that the generator’s fuel tank is full so that the generator can power the AC for a longer time.

-Keep in mind that generators can be noisy and thus bothersome for your neighbors.
-Due to this, leave a generator as your last option.
-You also should probably let your neighbors know that your power generator may kick in to keep the RV with the pet cool if the power goes out.
+Remember that generators can be noisy and thus bothersome for your neighbors.
+Therefore, leave a generator as your last option.
+You should also probably let your neighbors know that your power generator may kick in to keep the RV with the pet cool if the power goes out.

 Ceiling fans

 You probably don’t have a ceiling fan in your RV.
-Usually, only bigger and pricier RVs come with ceiling fans, unless you’ve installed one in your RV yourself.
+Usually, only bigger and pricier RVs come with ceiling fans, unless you’ve installed one in your RV.

 Ceiling fans certainly don’t deliver the cooling capacity of air conditioners, but they do not consume as much power either.
-Due to this, leaving your ceiling fan on may be a good option if you are away for a long time.
+Therefore, leaving your ceiling fan on may be a good option if you are away for a long time.

 Extreme temperature preparation